eIDAS 2European UnionIdentity

 • Build the fallback path first.
 It carries most of your volume in 2027 and is the part eIDAS 2 does not solve.

-• Align the wallet work with your AMLR customer due diligence obligations so you implement identification once, not twice.
+• Align the wallet work with your AMLR customer due diligence duties so identification is implemented once, not twice.

 FAQ